 Cr Perkins is a firefighter for the Metropolitan Fire Brigade and has more than 25 years community service as a member of the Diamond Creek CFA, including 10 years as Captain.

-Living in Nillumbik for over 25 years, Cr Ashton loves being part of a dynamic rural communit and working closely with the community to take action on climate change
+Elected 2016 Chair Environment and Sustainability Portfolio Living in Nillumbik for over 25 years, Cr Ashton loves being part of a dynamic rural community, and working closely with the community to take action on climate change.
+Ensuring that Council continues reducing its greenhouse gas emissions remains a priority, Cr Ashton is supporting Council and the community on the journey towards carbon neutrality.
+Work towards the development of a Kangaroo Ground War Memorial Park Masterplan is also a key focus.

-Councillor

-Jane Ashton

-Sugarloaf Ward

-Chair Environment and

-Sustainability Portfolio

-Elected 2016

-Ensuring that Council continues reducing its greenhouse gas emission remains a priority, Cr Ashton is supporting Council and the community on the journe towards carbon neutralit

-Work towards the development of a Kangar Ground War Memorial Park Masterplan is also a key focus.

 Cr Ashton would like to acknowledge everybody's contribution to preserving the social, economic and environmental values we all continue to enjoy.

-Councillor Bruce Ranken

-Swipers Gully Ward

-Elected to Council 2016, elected Deputy Mayor 2018

-Chair Finance and Governance Portfolio

-су, 2.
-Cr Ranken is an Eltham resident who enjoys the community feel of Eltham along with the semi-rural townships located throughout the region and the many beautiful walking trails. ns 2y ty.
-As Chair of the Finance and Governance portfolio, Cr Ranken is committed to delivering productivity improvements to ensure ratepayers receive the best value for their money. s Cr Ranken believes in the importance of common sense decision making and in delivering projects on time and on budget.
+Cr Ranken is an Eltham resident who enjoys the community feel of Eltham along with the semi-rural townships located throughout the region and the many beautiful walking trails.

+As Chair of the Finance and Governance portfolio, Cr Ranken is committed to delivering productivity improvements to ensure ratepayers receive the best value for their money.
+Cr Ranken believes in the importance of common sense decision making and in delivering projects on time and on budget.